-As a new female head of household, I find this especially stressful.
-I had to try to locate the source of the water and attempt to safely stop it, figure out who to call to resolve the leak and remove the water, while worrying about the financial impact and logistics of cleanup.
+First I had to locate the source of the water and attempt to safely plug it, figure out who to call to resolve the leak and remove the water (and could I trust them?), while worrying about the financial impact and logistics of cleanup.

 Today is a good day for a gratitude post.